The UK may be leaving the European Union.

 The European Commission and the European Court of Justice currently help monitor and enforce environmental laws in Scotland.

 The Scottish Government is discussing ways to make sure environmental laws are still monitored and enforced in an effective way after EU exit.

 EU law is shaped by environmental principles – for example, that pollution should be prevented and dealt with at the source where it takes place, and that the polluter should pay for the cost of this.

 These principles influence environmental law and policy in Scotland, and the Scottish Government is discussing ways to make sure this continues after EU exit.

 More details on environment policy after EU exit will be added to this page as new information is available.

 Meanwhile, there are a number of other sites you can check for updates:

-- Brexit: notifications to the Scottish Parliament – lists all the legislative changes relating to the environment agreed so far between the Scottish Government and the UK Government
+- Brexit: secondary legislation: index – lists all the legislative changes made to date relating to the environment

 - Scottish Environment Protection Agency (SEPA)